Supercurrent-Driven N\'eel Torque in Superconductor/Altermagnet Hybrids

 where $\mathcal{G}({\bf k},{\bf q},i\omega_n)=(i\omega_n-\mathcal{H}^{ {\bf k},{\bf q}}_{\mathrm{BdG}})^{-1}$, and $U_i({\bf k},{\bf q})\;\equiv\;\partial \mathcal{H}^{{\bf k},{\bf q}}_{\mathrm{BdG}}(\mathbf n)/\partial n_i$.
 The corresponding NSOT becomes

 where we note that this torque is staggered between the magnetic sublattices and has a field-like form~\cite{Tsymbal:2019}, allowing the torque to be driven without dissipation.
-In the limit $t_m \mu/t \ll \Delta$, where $\mu$ is the chemical potential, and $t$ is the hopping strength that parametrizes the kinetic energy, we can expand the last term in Eq.~\eqref{eq:F} to the second order in $t_m$, identifying a field term at the first order
+In the limit $J_{ex} \mu/t \ll \Delta$, where $\mu$ is the chemical potential, and $t$ is the effective hopping strength that parametrizes the kinetic energy, we can expand the last term in Eq.~\eqref{eq:F} to the second order in exchange coupling $J_{ex}$.
+We identify a field term at the first order

 and a magnetic anisotropy at the second order